rbray89/EnvironmentalVisualEnhancements/README.md

 Visual enhancements including clouds, lights, etc.

-Some portions of this project are under the GNU General Public License (Equirectangular2Cubic) and should be distributed as-such.
+Some portions of this project are under the GNU General Public License (DDS texture loader) and should be distributed as-such.
 This project was added to replace the functionality of the texture importer that would normally be able to perform this task upon loading the textures, but was unavailable to modders.